Closing date for applications is October 28, 2018.

 - Supporting the active engagement of early-career researchers in eLife’s work

-The Editor-in-Chief is a paid, part-time position with an expected commitment of up to 20 hours each week.
+The Editor-in-Chief is a paid, part-time position with an expected commitment of at least 10 hours per week*.
 As the majority of the work is done online, the Editor-in-Chief may be located anywhere in the world.

 We invite applications from individuals who are enthusiastic to take on this unique role.